Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

 \section{Introduction}

 The control of complex systems with circulating resources such as shared transportation platforms and scrip systems has been heavily studied in recent years.
 The hallmark of such systems is that serving a demand unit causes a (reusable) supply unit to be relocated.
 Closed queueing networks (i.e., networks where a fixed number of supply units circulate in the system) provide a powerful abstraction for these applications \citetext{\citealp*{banerjee2016pricing}, \citealp{braverman2016empty}}.
 The key challenge is \emph{managing the distribution of supply} in the network.
 A widely adopted approach for this problem is to solve the deterministic optimization problem that arises in the continuum limit (often called \emph{the static planning problem}), and show that the resulting control policy is near-optimal in a certain asymptotic regime.
-However, this approach only works under the restrictive assumption that \emph{(1) the system parameters (demand arrival rates) are precisely known}.
-Furthermore, previous papers \citetext{\citealp*{banerjee2016pricing}, \citealp{braverman2016empty}} assume that \emph{(2) the system is in steady state}.
-As is pointed out by \citet*{banerjee2016pricing}, relaxing either of these assumptions has been of interest.
+However, this approach only works under the restrictive assumption that \emph{the system parameters (demand arrival rates) are precisely known}, and {most existing works assume \emph{time invariant} parameters}.